cabouman/ptycho_pmace/docs/_source/pub.rst

 Related Publications
 ====================

-For more information on the methods implemented in this code, please see:
+For more information on the methods implemented in this code, please see: :cite:`zhai2021projected` and :cite:`zhai2023projected` .

-   :cite:`zhai2021projected`

-   :cite:`zhai2023projected`

 **References**